Azure-Samples/modern-data-warehouse-dataops/e2e_samples/fabric_dataops_sample/docs/adr_fabric_cicd.md

 ## Proposal details

-Based on the key consideration, **option 1** and **option 2** were considered extensively.
-However, due to the very high technical complexity of option 2 specifically around item dependency management and need to track individual item IDs manually, Option 1 is the preferred **Option 1** for this milestone.
+Based on the key considerations, both **Option 1** and **Option 2** were extensively analyzed.
+However, due to the significant technical complexity of Option 2, particularly in managing item dependencies and manually tracking individual item IDs, Option 1 has been selected as the preferred approach for this milestone.

 The following are CI/CD flow diagrams built as part of this ADR: